Anne Feeney: Higher education and beginnings in music and activism

-As a high school student, Feeney purchased a Martin D-28 guitar in 1968 and gave her first performance at an anti-war protest in 1969, playing a song by Phil Ochs.
+As a high school student, Feeney purchased a Martin D-28 guitar in 1968 and gave her first performance at an anti-Vietnam War protest in 1969, playing a song by Phil Ochs.
 She played the same guitar for 40 years.

 She enrolled in college at the University of Pittsburgh (Pitt) and joined Thinking Students for Peace, a group that protested the Vietnam War and apartheid in South Africa.
 In 1972, while an undergrad, she was arrested in Miami at the Republican National Convention where she was protesting Richard Nixon's re-nomination for President of the United States.
 That same year, Feeney attended the annual Conference on Women and the Law.
 Inspired by the group that founded "Women Organized Against Rape" in Philadelphia, Feeney began a campaign for a rape crisis center in Pittsburgh.
 This effort became Pittsburgh Action Against Rape (PAAR), which still provides services to rape survivors in the Pittsburgh area as of 2021.
 Feeney graduated from the University of Pittsburgh in 1974 with a Bachelor of Arts degree.

 She enrolled in law school, also at Pitt, and in 1976, she joined a bluegrass band, Cucumber Rapids.
 The group disbanded in 1977, but Feeney carried on performing locally.